Jaren Jackson Jr. NBA Playoffs Player Props: Grizzlies vs. Lakers

-Jaren Jackson Jr. will hope to make a difference for the Memphis Grizzlies at 7:30 PM on Wednesday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+Jaren Jackson Jr. and the rest of the Memphis Grizzlies take the court versus the Los Angeles Lakers in the NBA Playoffs on Saturday, at 10:00 PM ET.

-If you'd like to make predictions on Jackson's performance, we look at his available prop bets, using stats and trends, below.
+If you'd like to place a bet on Jackson's props, we dive into his available ones, providing some stats and trends, below.

 Jaren Jackson Jr. Prop Bets vs. the Lakers